Wondering what to pack for Malta?

-These tank tops are perfect for keeping your passports, money and credit cards safe – and they’re also the right thing to wear for Malta’s warm weather.
+These tank tops by Clever Travel Companion are perfect for keeping your passports, money and credit cards safe – and they’re also the right thing to wear for Malta’s warm weather.

 Hate sand?
 Thankfully, there are plenty of rocky bays – the only problem is that you’ll have to walk on rugged and potentially slippery terrain.

 While flip flops can be very comfy, avoid wearing them on Malta’s rocky coastline.
-Instead, pack a pair of beach sandals with a thicker and non-slip soles.
+Instead, pack a pair of beach sandals with thick, non-slip soles.

 If you’re planning to visit Malta in summer, you’re going to need good sun protection.
 Uvistat’s sun cream offers high protection for sensitive skin, and it’s also fragrance free.